 Cornering and Curves

-Many crash-involved riders enter curves too fast and are unable to complete the curve.
+Many collision-involved riders enter curves too fast and are unable to complete the curve.
 Although every curve is different, the basic cornering procedure – slow, look, roll, press – applies to all curves.

 Your best path in a curve depends on traffic, road conditions and curve of the road.
 If traffic is present: